List of the busiest airports in the Republic of Ireland

-Ireland is well connected with Europe mainly through Dublin, Shannon and Cork Airports.
+Ireland is well connected with Europe mainly through Dublin, Cork and Shannon Airports.
 The United Kingdom is the most flown to country from Ireland.
 Transatlantic flights are available at Dublin Airport and Shannon Airports.
-US preclearance is available at both Dublin and Shannon Airport, two of fifteen US preclearance airports in the world.
+US preclearance is available at both Dublin and Shannon Airports, two of fifteen US preclearance airports in the world.

 At a glance

 The graph shows the yearly total passenger numbers handled by Irish airports.